illinoistech-itm/jhajek/itmd-521/notes/chapter-05/chapter-05.md

 ## Objectives and Outcomes

-- Introduced to Spark's Structured APIs, Datasets, DataFrames, and SQL Views
-- Learn how Spark transforms into a physical execution plan on a cluster
+- Introduce the tools we will use to manipulate DataFrames
+- Focus on fundamental DataFrame operations

 ## Review

 So far:

-- We learned about Spark's programming model
+- We were introduced to Spark's Structured APIs, DataSets, DataFrames, and SQL Views
-- We learned how to run production code
+- We learned how Spark transform a logical plan into a physical execution plan on a cluster
-- We were introduced to type-safe data structures in Spark
-- We were introduced to Structured Streaming on Spark
-- We were introduced to Machine Learning on Spark
-- We were introduced to 3rd party Spark packages

 ## API Overview 66